archlinux/signstar/nethsm-config/README.md

 This library is meant to be used by end-user applications written against the [nethsm] crate.

+## Documentation

+- <https://signstar.archlinux.page/rustdoc/nethsm_config/> for development version of the crate
+- <https://docs.rs/nethsm_config/latest/nethsm_config/> for released versions of the crate

 ## Contributing

 Please refer to the [contributing guidelines] to learn how to contribute to this project.